jo-tools/applescript-automation/README.md

 ### How to use in your own Xojo project?
 1. Drag the example `Info.plist` into your project.
    Edit it and change the `NSAppleEventsUsageDescription` to fit your app's purpose.
+2. To determine Automation-Permission and opening System Preferences at Privacy - Automation
-2. Copy-and-Paste the Module `modAppleScriptUtils` into your project.
+   - copy-and-paste the Module `modAppleScriptUtils` into your project.

+   If you want to check for an .app running *(and launching it if required)* then additionally
+   - copy-and-paste the Module `modMacOsApplications` into your project.

-3. Use the provided Methods it in a similar way to this example project.
+3. Use the provided Methods in the Modules in a similar way to this example project.
+4. If you are [CodeSigning](https://github.com/jo-tools/xojo2dmg) *(with hardened Runtime)* and/or [Notarizing](https://github.com/jo-tools/xojo2dmg) your application:
+   Make sure to have the `Entitlement` enabled: `com.apple.security.automation.apple-events`

 ## About